 Please note that some marriages, e.g. religious marriages such as Nikah as are not recognised under British law.
 There are also special rules for sponsors who have more than one wife.
 The couple must have met at the time of the application as marriages in absentia, by telephone, by proxy etc. may not be treated as valid by the Immigration Authorities.

 The general rule is that there should be no evidence of putting parties’ intention in doubt.
-Every client’s case will differ slightly, including the type of evidence that they may be able to provide.
+Every client’s case will differ slightly, including the type of evidence that they may be able to provide in support of their spouse visa application.
 Although there are no set requirements for any documents proving a relationship, the most common are photographs, evidence of shared financial responsibilities, evidence of cohabitation, children etc.

-There should be adequate accommodation available for the exclusive use of the family.
+There should be adequate accommodation available for the exclusive use of the family when applying for a UK spouse visa.
 Adequate accommodation is considered as one which is ‘not overcrowded’ and ‘does not contravene public health regulations’.

 If the accommodation is not owned by the couple (or one of them), the rules require that there be adequate accommodation which is for their exclusive use.
 This does not necessarily need to be a separate flat or a house.